-- The validity of the RSM assumption that subsurface geology is isotropic throughout the model domain should be clearly stated. - The canal-seepage watermover should include the reach transmissivity and not only the sediment-layer conductivity.
+- The validity of the RSM assumption that subsurface geology is isotropic throughout the model domain should be clearly stated. - The canal-seepage watermover should include the reach transmissivity in addition to the sediment-layer conductivity.
 The fact that bottom-sediment layers have minimal effect on canal leakage and sediment layers rarely exist on the sides of canals should be recognized. - The diffusion-wave approach used by the RSM is not applicable over the entire South Florida domain.
-Specifically, flows in coastal areas influenced by tides cannot be simulated using the diffusion-wave approximation and simulation of certain flow conditions in low-gradient highly regulated canals could be inaccurate using a diffusion-wave model. - The numerically intensive computational performance of the RSM applications to date appears to be excessive.
+Specifically, flows in coastal areas influenced by tides cannot be simulated using the diffusion-wave approximation and simulation of certain flow conditions in low-gradient highly regulated canals could be inaccurate using a diffusion-wave model. - The numerically intensive computational performance of the RSM applications appears to be excessive.
 The computational advantage of the diffusion-wave approach might be outweighed by the numerical intensity of the global-matrix solution of the RSM.
-Alternative sub-matrix solutions should be considered in the future if computation time becomes more of an issue. - Use of an explicit numerical scheme should be considered in addition to a fully implicit scheme. - Computation of potential evapotranspiration should be considered for inclusion in the RSM. - The effects of wind-stress forcing on large open-water bodies should be considered within the generic RSM even though their treatment might not be required in a regional-scale application such as the SFRSM. - Conveyance in sloughs should be treated explicitly rather than being lost in the storage-volume relationship. - Consideration should be given to incorporating rainfall and ET in the canal water balance. - To improve model run times and efficiency, consideration should be given to partially decoupling the surface-water and ground-water solutions to allow different time steps to be used in these components.
-In addition, consideration should be given to re-implementing dynamic time stepping in the RSM. - Recent developments in GMS, PEST, and XMDF software could be used to improve RSM efficiency.
+Alternative sub-matrix solutions should be considered in the future if computation time becomes more of an issue.